BernardoDenkvitts/Database-Synchronization/README.md

 ### /{database} options

     * mysql
-    * mongo
+    * mongodb
     * postgres

 ### Erros

 This API uses the following error codes:

-- 400 Bad Request: The request was malformed
+- 400 Bad Request: The request was malformed.
 - 404 Not Found: The requested resource was not found.
 - 500 Internal Server Error: An unexpected error occurred on the server.